 Examples: when A+ is worth it and when it is not

 Example 1: A restaurant manager moving into help desk has no ticketing, OS, or troubleshooting artifacts.
 A+ is worth considering because it gives a structured support syllabus.
-The better plan is A+ plus a home-lab evidence packet, not A+ alone.
+The better plan is A+ plus a home-lab evidence sample, not A+ alone.

 Example 2: A warehouse worker has built PCs, troubleshoots family devices, and wants a first support role.
 A+ may help translate informal experience into a recognizable credential, but the person should also write setup and troubleshooting notes.